canonical/datahub-k8s-operator/CONTRIBUTING.md

 **Note:** It is highly recommended to wait between commands to let `juju status` show an `active-idle` status for the charm.

 After the final command, it will take some time for the `datahub-frontend` container to settle.
-Once it does, you can login on `localhost:9002` with `datahub` for both username and password.
+Once it does, you can login on `localhost:9002` with `datahub` for the username and the password fetched as described in the [README](./README.md#deploying-datahub).
 Refer to [below](#accessing-datahub-from-the-host-machine) on how to connect to a `datahub` deployment inside a `multipass` VM.

 **Note:** If the Opensearch offer is blocked from the provider end, DataHub will load but some functionalities such as `Ingestion` will not load.
 This is best identified by the requests to `/graphql` returning a `500`.